 Applications: Proligreen lignins have good potential for several applications, e.g. production of biochemicals, biofuels and as buiding blocks for bio-based materials.

-The Flexible Pysical Protection (FPP) process and technology, are based on solid fundamental research by the two co-founders performed at the Wallenberg Wood Science Center (WWSC) at KTH, Royal Institute of technology.
-In a nutshell, fundamental knowledge of plant cell walls, lignin structure and reactivity are combined with mild extraction protocols adopting physical protection strategies that can be fine-tuned to to produce lignin with tailored properties for customized applications.
+The Flexible Physical Protection (FPP) process and technology are based on research performed at the Wallenberg Wood Science Center (WWSC) at KTH, Royal Institute of Technology.
+In a nutshell, fundamental knowledge of plant cell walls, lignin structure, and reactivity are combined with mild extraction protocols adopting physical protection strategies that can be fine-tuned to produce lignin with tailored properties for customized applications.
 Details on the fundamental work can be found in the references below.

 Are you interested in testing Proligreen lignin for your application?
 Feel free to contact us.